highchair/artinruins-com/_property/vanity-fair.md

 #### Fact checker

 **Fact checking provided by historian Bruce Remick**.
 For years he has been researching the resorts and hotels in Riverside and has compiled a book, _”Rhode Island: Riverside’s Historic Shore Resorts and Hotels”_.
 Sources have been daily newspapers from the late 1840’s through around 1920.
-Mr. Remick can be contacted for questions or to request a copy of his research at remick [at] cox.net.
+Mr. Remick can be contacted for questions or to request a copy of his book at remick [at] cox.net.

 #### Sources: